What support is available if I’ve experience a hate crime?

 HR: Your HR partner will be able to identify the support that’s available for you, including providing information about support available via your Trade Union.

-· True Vision offers guidance on reporting hate crime and hate incidents.
-If you do not wish to talk to anyone in person about the incident or wish to remain anonymous, there is an online form for reporting hate crime; you can report non-crime hate incidents to the police to try and prevent any escalation in seriousness.
+Stop Hate UK offers guidance on reporting hate crime and hate incidents.
+If you do not wish to talk to anyone in person about the incident or wish to remain anonymous there is an online form for reporting hate crime; you can report non-crime hate incidents to the police to try and prevent any escalation in seriousness.

 There are two ways you can tell us what happened